drujensen/fib/README.md

 The code examples provided in the [optimized](optimized) folder use techniques that break the benchmark.
 They do not perform the same internal tasks as the other examples so are not a good for an apples to apples comparison.
 They all perform at sub-second response times.
 It demonstrates that all benchmarks will have some caveat.

-Several of these examples add very little changes to the original code:
+Several of these examples add very little changes to the original code that are worth mentioning:
  - The [C++ constexpr](optimized/fib-constexpr.cpp) is using a `constexpr` which optimizes the recursive call to a constant.
+ - The [Lisp compiletime](optimized/fib-compiletime.lisp) shows how you can perform the calculation at compile time. simply add `#.` before outputing the results.
  - The [Python lru_cache](optimized/fib-cache.py) is using `lru_cache` directive with no code changes.
- - The [Ruby mem](optimized/fib-mem.rb) and [JS mem](optimized/fib-mem.js) are maintaining a simple cache in an array.
+ - The [Ruby mem](optimized/fib-mem.rb) and [JS mem](optimized/fib-mem.js) are maintaining a simple cache to avoid recalculating the results for that value.

 ## Versions